Join now

 “I like the ease of access to services — government, shopping, banking, etc.” – British expat

-Compared to other expat hotspots like Singapore and Hong Kong, Housing (17th) is not a huge issue in the UAE.
+Compared to other expat hotspots like Singapore and Hong Kong, Housing (17th) isn't a huge issue in the UAE.
 Worldwide, close to half of respondents (47%) rate the affordability of accommodation negatively.
 In the UAE, only around a third (35%) say the same.
 And 64% agree it’s easy for expats to find housing (vs. 45% globally).

 All in all, expats are happy with nearly all the different aspects of the Expat Essentials Index.
 The one bitter pill?
 Only about two-thirds (66%) rate unrestricted access to online services such as social media favorably, compared to over four in five expats worldwide (82%), landing the UAE in 46th place for this factor.